 - When done, logout of your current account or reboot your computer.

 - After rebooting, the Administrator account should not be present on your login screen.

 Method 2: Enable Administrator Account through .bat file

 If you are looking forward to doing it automatically, then you can easily do it by using the “.bat” file.
 Please follow the following steps: Your administrator account will be in an active state on the login screen.

 Step 1: Download “activate_administrator_user.bat”

 Step 2: Right-click on the activate_administrator_user.bat file and click on “Run as Administrator” It will flash the command prompt and make the administrator account automatically in the Windows login screen.

 If you want to disable the administrator account then you can run its de-activator file:de-activate_administrator_user.bat

-Hopefully, this article helped you to enable or disable the administrator account on your logon screen on Windows 10, 7, 8.
+Hopefully, this article helped you enable or disable the administrator account on your logon screen in Windows 10, 7, 8.
 If you have any questions regarding the issue, please let us know in the comment section below.